James-Fleming12/EvidentialHDC/docs/lin_probe_updates/class_stats_iters.md

 | crosstalk | +0.45 | **+0.81** | +0.99 |

-A1 (true means x PROPAGATED counts) exceeds gcP on both (crosstalk +0.81 vs +0.45), so the propagated MEANS lose ~0.36 gc at fixed counts -- real but not the whole story.
+A1 (true means x PROPAGATED counts) exceeds gcP on both (crosstalk +0.81 vs +0.45), so the propagated MEANS lose ~0.36 gc at fixed counts, real but not the whole story.
 And A1 does NOT reach W_mean_oracle (+0.99), so the count reference (C_prop vs C0) also contributes.
 Two gaps, roughly: the means lose ~0.36, the count reference the rest. **The headroom question is now cleanly decomposed.**